 The Audit and Risk Committee operates independently of management and plays a key role in assisting the Chair to discharge their responsibilities for the efficient, effective, economical and ethical use of Commonwealth resources.
 This committee also provides independent assurance to the Chair and the Commission on ASIC’s financial and performance reporting, risk oversight and management, and systems of internal control.

 The Management Committees are executive level committees that are responsible for undertaking and overseeing the day-to-day management of ASIC.
 There are two Management Committees:

 The Executive Risk Committee is responsible for identifying and monitoring significant risks to ASIC, maintaining ASIC’s risk management frameworks and policies, managing risks in line with those frameworks and policies, and implementing and overseeing audit/assurance processes and risk mitigation strategies.
 It reports to the Accountable Authority and the Commission Risk Committee.

 Executive Directors play a key role within ASIC’s committee structure.
-They are standing attendees of the various Specialist Sub-Committees of the Commission.
-They are also members of the Executive Committee and Executive Risk Committee.
+They are standing attendees of various Commission Committees and members of the various Management Committees at which recommendations are made to the Commission or the AA.
 More information about the responsibilities of Executive Directors is outlined in ASIC’s Management Accountability Regime (AMAR).

 ASIC is subject to a robust framework of public accountability and transparency.
 ASIC is accountable to the Parliament and many of its decisions are subject to administrative or judicial review.
 Ultimately ASIC is accountable to the Australian public for its actions through publications of its Annual Report and other public documents and releases.